 What is Matcha?

 To dress up the mini bundt cakes, I made a white chocolate and matcha glaze to drizzle on them.
-The cakes were delicious, perfectly sweetened, soft and moist with a lovely almond flavour and without any bitter taste from the matcha.
+The cakes came out delicious, perfectly sweetened, soft and moist with a lovely almond flavour and without any bitter taste from the matcha.

-If you would like to make this recipe but don’t have a mini bundt pan, you can also use a 9-inch cake pan, just be sure to grease and flour it well.
-Enjoy!
+If you want to make this matcha cake recipe but don’t have a mini bundt pan, you can also use a 9-inch cake pan, just be sure to grease and flour it well.

 For Mini Almond and Matcha Bundt Cakes